LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

   "query": {
     "bool": {
       "must": [
+        {
-        {"Enter match or match_phrase here": {"Enter the name of the field": "Enter the value you are looking for"}}
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        }
       ],
-       "should":[
+      "should": [
+        {
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        },
+        {
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        },
+        {
-          {"Enter match or match_phrase here": {"Enter the name of the field": "Enter the value you are looking for"}}, {"Enter match or match_phrase here": {"Enter the name of the field": "Enter the value you are looking for"}}, {"Enter match or match_phrase here": {"Enter the name of the field": "Enter the value you are looking for"}}
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        }
       ]
     }
   }